mathisGarberg/angular-folder-structure/modules.rst

 It is necessary to add the child routes to the RouterModule through ``forChild``.

-Besides routing any module inside the ``module`` directory can be as simple or complicated as you wish.
+Besides routing any module inside the ``modules`` directory can be as simple or complicated as you wish.